ryanmitchell/docs-1/content/collections/pages/core-concepts.md

 ---
 ## Statamic is opinionated but configurable

-Statamic is an opinionated platform.
-We like defaults to match the most common use cases.
-We implement patterns that help speed up your workflow, enforce consistency, and make it easy to share code between projects.
+Statamic is an **opinionated platform**.
+We set defaults to match the most common use cases and implement patterns that help speed up your workflow, enforce consistency, and make it easy to share code between projects.

 Following these conventions will make it easier to switch between different Statamic projects because you'll know right where everything is and what it's called.